thormeier/breadcrumb-bundle/README.md

     {# ... #}

+### Using the bootstrap template

+The bundle also provides a default implementation for [Bootstrap](https://getbootstrap.com/docs/4.3/components/breadcrumb/).
+It can be used as follows:

+    # config.yml
+    thormeier_breadcrumb:
+        template: @ThormeierBreadcrumb/breadcrumbs_bootstrap.html.twig

 ### Replacing the default template

 If you want to use a custom template, add the following to your config.yml